shardul-shah/Serenity/README.md

 There are many new concepts and improvements to the web application which I plan to add in the near future.
 A full list can be found in the file "todolist.txt" above.
 However, here is a summary of these ideas:

-1. Add "Research & Science" section
+1. Add "Research & Science" section.
-2. Add "Fun Facts" section
+2. Add "Fun Facts" section.
-3. Add "Dark Mode" feature
+3. Add "Dark Mode" feature.
-4. Making the web application *fully* responsive on devices like tablets and phones
+4. Making the web application *fully* responsive on devices like tablets and phones.
+5. Add many more sound types.
+6. Make the website *fully* follow the concepts of Web Accessibility (learn more about Web Accessibility [here](https://www.w3.org/WAI/fundamentals/accessibility-intro/).
-5. General improvements (both small and big) across the web application
+7. General improvements (both small and big) across the web application, including bug fixes, code & app optimization, and code enhancement

-# Author
+# Authors & Contributors
 Shardul Shah

 # License